Naolinco

 Naolinco is a small city in the Mexican state of Veracruz.
 It is named after Guadalupe Victoria, also known as Naolinco de Victoria.
 It is on Federal Highways 190 and 180.
 It has borders with Xalapa, Acatlán, Tepetlán, and Coacoatzintla.

 Naolinco is known for its leather-crafts.

 In 2023, Naolinco de Victoria was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

+The 10 Waterfalls and 5 Dams of the Naolinco River: Natural Heritage and Community Memory.

+Naolinco is known not only for its famous main waterfall.
+Along the river, there are 9 additional waterfalls, each with traditional names that form part of the community’s history and collective memory: